 If you find you’re being triggered, pushed too far or just getting frustrated – it’s OK to walk away.
 A few deep breaths outside, a little walk, or even excusing yourself and leaving entirely are all OK.
 Keep yourself happy and safe. 😀

-And just a reminder that we are open December and early January if you find you need some extra support.
+And just a reminder that I’m open December and early January if you find you need some extra support.

 Merry Christmas + Take Care.